Zion National Park Visitor Center

 Nature Notes

 Zion National Park offers a program were visitors can spend the day with park science technicians, learning about current resource management issues.
-The goal is the preservation of the native plants in the Zion National Park area while learning plant identification and experiencing Zion's backcountry with experienced scientists or Rangers.
+The goal is the preservation of the native plants in the Zion National Park area.
+Participants will learn plant identification and experience Zion's backcountry with qualified scientists or rangers.
 Call for more information: 1.435.772.0218.
 Zion also offers other events, throughout, the year that are science oriented.

 Next Page